openresty/openresty/doc/README-windows.md

 One of the two processes is the master process while the other is the worker.

-If you are using the MSYS bash instead of the `cmd.exe` console, then you should replace the `/fi` option with `-fi` in the command above instead.
+If you are using the MSYS2 bash instead of the `cmd.exe` console, then you should replace the `/fi` option with `-fi` in the command above instead.

 You can quickly shut down the server like this: